AlphaCode-AI/orbitron-release/README.md

 ## Download

-Visit the [Releases](../../releases) page to download the latest version of Orbitron for your platform.
+Visit the [Releases](https://orbitron.alphacode.ai/download) page to download the latest version of Orbitron for your platform.

 ## Installation

-### Download Pre-built Binaries

-Download the appropriate binary for your platform from the [releases page](https://github.com/AlphaCode-AI/orbitron/releases/tag/v0.1.0):

 **macOS:**
 ```bash